gbhug5a/MSP430-BSL/README.txt

-1. Alternate BSL entry code for the G2553 which avoids the need for the special signalling pattern on Test and /Reset, and which can allow BSL to run with LOCKA set.
+1. Alternate BSL entry code for the G2553 which avoids the need for the special signalling pattern on Test and /Reset, and which can be configured to allow BSL to run with LOCKA set.

 2. A recompiled version of TI's BSLDEMO2.exe for the G2553, which allows setting the DTR line to the correct polarity